All I wanted, was to build an app. But what I found was even more amazing.

 My code was breaking even more often now, and it got to a point where the only solution was to manually check everything after I made a change.
-That meant going through all the pages (a few hunderd of them), and making sure that I didn’t brake anything.
+That meant going through all the pages (a few hundred of them) and making sure that I didn’t break anything.

 I had enough

 And that was the last straw.
 I knew there’s gotta be a way I could make sure that my code wasn’t breaking everyone else’s without all that manual labor nonsense.

 As I was looking through other people’s code, I noticed these weird files that didn’t look like code but were somehow part of it.

 So I decided to investigate, only to realize that Ruby had a built-in solution for my problem.
 There was actually a way to test your code in an automated fashion before you send your changes in.

 That seemed to be what I was looking for.
 If I would write some tests, I could make sure that every time my code gets sent to production, it’s also tested so it doesn’t break anything.

 So now, that was my new goal.
 Write tests each time you have some code you need to make sure it doesn’t cause any unexpected problems.